TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/method.md

 # JS Function Development

-In the Blue Whale Operations and Maintenance Development Platform (LessCode), users can write their own functions and use them within pages.
+In the Blueking LessCode (LessCode), users can write their own functions and use them within pages.
 By using functions, the following requirements can be met:

 - **Writing Blank Functions**: Write code using JavaScript syntax, make AJAX requests, retrieve interface data, and then handle functional logic.
 - **Writing Remote Functions**: Make AJAX requests through backend forwarding, with the ability to carry more data through configuration.
-- **Functions with Component Events**: Execute corresponding functions when component events are triggered to complete related application features.
+- **Functions with Component Events**: Execute corresponding functions when component events are triggered to complete related app features.
 - **Functions with Page Lifecycle**: Configure functions used in the lifecycle on the page function panel to handle relevant functional logic within the functions.
 - **Functions with Directives**: In the component's directive configuration page, configure the directive variable name of the attribute, then use or modify the attribute value within the function.
 - **Binding Component Data Sources with Functions**: Set initial data by binding remote data sources in some component attributes.